Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 grep -v '#' blob_taxonomy.blob_out.blobDB.table.txt | awk -F'\t' '$2 < 500' | wc
 ```

-* Also filter by coverage
+* Also filter by coverage.

 Keeping the command we used above I am now adding some options based on column number 5, the coverage.